 Data subjects, as they are addressed in regulations like the GDPR, have the right to access the information and even request a copy of it.

-Organizations have to ensure that individuals have control over their personal data and that they are able to exercise their rights under the legislation.
+Organizations have to ensure that individuals have control over their personal data and that they can exercise their rights under the legislation.

 What does a DSAR cover?